 \section{SUMMARY AND CONCLUSIONS}

-The drag and diffusion coefficients of the HQs propagating through a thermalized system of quarks and gluons have been evaluated by incorporating the corrections to the phase space factors arising from the non-zero viscosities of the system which restrain the system slightly away from the equilibrium.
+The drag and diffusion coefficients of the HQs propagating through a viscous system of quarks and gluons have been evaluated by incorporating the corrections to the phase space factors arising from the non-zero viscosities of the system which restrain the system slightly away from the equilibrium.
 This corrections seem to be significant for the temperature range expected to be attained in the system produced at HIC at RHIC and LHC collision energies.
 The effect of realistic EoS on the drag has also been ascertained.
-The combined effects of viscosities and the EoS reduces the drag significantly.
+The combined effects of viscosities and the EoS reduces the drag significantly at moderate momentums.
 These results will have crucial consequences on the heavy ion phenomenology at RHIC and LHC energies, which is the matter of future investigations.